oleeskild/CUBAD/README.md

 Query editor suggests document properties from your actual data - no more guessing field names.

 ### AI Query Assistant
 Describe what you want in plain English, get a ready-to-run SQL query.
-Optionally add a GDPR-safe document schema for better results.
+Optionally add a GDPR-safe (all values will be redacted, only structure and property names are kept) document schema for better results.

 ### Vim-style Navigation
 - `h`/`l` - Navigate between panels